 "Yes, even the ground is plotting against you," Zekk said dryly.
 Then, with more confidence than before, he looked towards Jaina.
 "I can pilot this bucket."

-"We still have the little issue of a Yuuzhan Vong battle fleet orbiting this place," Ganner pointed out, taking the co-pilot chair.
+"We still have the little issue of a Yuuzhan Vong battle fleet orbiting this place, and the fact that this place probably has as many turrets as a Super Star Destroyer," Ganner pointed out, taking the co-pilot chair.
 "Where are we going to go from here?"

 "Anakin and Tahiri both need bacta treatment, so it has to be somewhere with a medical facility.
 "Zekk began a pre-flight sequence.

 "That narrows down the field," Ganner responded to Jaina.
 "Coruscant then?"